appcircleio/appcircle-docusaurus/docs/publish-module/publish-information/meta-data-information.md

 ### Metadata Auto-Population

-If there is existing metadata associated with your app on the App Store, the **Meta Data Information** page will automatically populate these fields with the existing data.
+If there is existing metadata associated with your app on the App Store, the **Metadata Information** page will automatically populate these fields with the existing data.
 This feature simplifies the update process by allowing you to review and modify the pre-filled information rather than starting from scratch.
 It ensures consistency and accuracy in your app’s metadata across different versions and localizations.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/be-3667-meta-data-information-localization-get.png' />